mortendk/saga11/src/content/page/component.md

       velit esse cillum dolore eu fugiat nulla pariatur.
 Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
-  - type: features
-    template: components/feature/feature.liquid
-    title: Feature
-    text: lorem..
-    feature:
-      - icon: icons/beaker.svg
-        title: This is a feature
-        text: This is why this is amazing
-      - icon: icons/beaker.svg
-        title: This is a feature
-        text: This is why this is amazing
-      - icon: icons/beaker.svg
-        title: This is a feature
-        text: This is why this is amazing
-      - icon: icons/beaker.svg
-        title: This is a feature
-        text: This is why this is amazing
   - type: download
     template: components/download/download.liquid
     files: